Oethever/RealisticStorage/README.md

 ### Pallet block
 New block: the Pallet (comes in all Wood variants).
-All blocks placed on the pallet (up to 8 blocks above it) can be broken instantly without any tool.
+All blocks placed on the pallet (up to 8 blocks above it) come back to your inventory instantly when left-clicked.
+Right-click on a pallet will automatically stack blocks above the pallet (up to the limit of 8).
+Adjacent pallets will share the blocks added with right-click, so that a group of pallets acts like a large container.
 Time to build some warehouses!

-You can right-click the pallet to stack blocks without having to tower-jump.
+Note: block placed _before_ the pallet will still have to be mined normally.
+This prevents insta-mining and free feather touch.
+This also allow you to put a roof above the pallet without risk of destroying it by mistake.

 ![The Pallet](screenshots/pallet.png)